ni/nimble/packages/nimble-components/src/table/specs/README.md

 - Not Typescript-based
 - Would need to fork such that we could make the necessary changes for it to meet our performance requirements
 - Zero tests
+- Styling could prove problematic (though it )

+The cost and risk of changing Tabulator such that we could virtualize the rendering in an acceptable way was enough for us to remove it from consideration.